-- d) Model parameters were estimated by AD Model Builder[TM] using maximum likelihood and the prior probabilities.
-These point estimates are called MPD (mode of the joint posterior) estimates; - e) Samples from the joint posterior distribution of parameters were generated with Markov chain Monte Carlo (MCMC) simulations using the Hastings-Metropolis algorithm; two million simulations were made, starting from the base case MPD, and 1000 samples were saved.
-From each sample of the posterior, 5-year projections (2010-2014) were generated with two agreed catch scenarios (Table 43); - f) Future annual recruitment was randomly sampled with replacement from the model's estimated recruitments from 2000-09 (except for the no puerulus sensitivity trial which resampled from 2000-06).
+- d) Model parameters were estimated by AD Model BuilderTM using maximum likelihood and the prior probabilities.
+These point estimates are called MPD (mode of the joint posterior) estimates: - e) Samples from the joint posterior distribution of parameters were generated with Markov chain Monte Carlo (MCMC) simulations using the Hastings-Metropolis algorithm; two million simulations were made, starting from the base case MPD, and 1000 samples were saved.
+From each sample of the posterior, 5-year projections (2010-2014) were generated with two agreed catch scenarios (Table 44);

+2 Relative vulnerability of males in autumn-winter was fixed at one f) Future annual recruitment was randomly sampled with replacement from the model's estimated recruitments from 2000-09 (except for the no puerulus sensitivity trial which resampled from 2000-06).

-Table 43: Catches (t) used in the five-year projections.
-Projected catches are based on the current TACC for CRA 5, and the current estimates of recreational, , customary and illegal catches.
+Table 44: Catches (t) used in the five-year projections.
+Projected catches are based on the current TACC for CRA 5, and the current estimates of recreational, customary and illegal catches.